 Without getting into the technical specs and mathematics, we use a perceptually motivated measure of video quality to optimize the video encoder over a range of real video content to develop a set of rules that deliver optimum video quality over widely varying network conditions.
 This forms the basis of our rule-based artifical intelligence that we mentioned earlier.
 All of this happens automatically (and intelligently) behind the scenes or in the shadows so to speak.
 What you'll experience is the best picture quality output available under the current network conditions.
 As for bitrate compression, no need to worry.
 Using HEVC, we can enable high quality video transmission with as little as 1Mb/s.

-The first two products supporting auto-transport with integrated HEVC are the Dejero PathWay and the Dejero WayPoint.
+The first three products supporting auto-transport with integrated HEVC are the Dejero PathWay, the Dejero WayPoint, and the Dejero EnGo.
 The Dejero PathWay is our next generation rack-mounted encoder/transmitter that can also be used with the Dejero CellSat solution.
 The Dejero WayPoint is our new 4-output 1U receiver that supports HEVC decodes with SDI or IP playout workflows.
 It comes with dual redundant power supplies and data redundant RAID storage capabilities.
 To learn more about these products or to download a product brief, click on the links below.